QA Roles and Responsibilities Inside a Software Testing Team

 Test Cases Execution

 Naturally, the primary duty of the QA department is running software tests.
-This involves identifying and reporting errors, setting up a secure testing environment, suggesting improvements for software performance, verifying fixes, and providing technical oversight for each bug throughout its lifecycle.
+This involves identifying and reporting errors, setting up the security testing environment, suggesting improvements for software performance, verifying fixes, and providing technical oversight for each bug throughout its lifecycle.
 To stay on the cutting edge, the team needs to check out industry trends from time to time, incorporate modern testing tools into their workflows, and consistently apply QA best practices.

 Organizational Testing Team Structures